Advanced Placement Philosophy and Program

 • Students must pay for each AP exam they take.
 Families are billed in November for each AP course taken.
 The billing price changes each year but the approximate price is 1200 HKD per exam.

-• Note: As of 2024-2025 we will no longer be offering self-study students exams at HKIS.
+• Note: As of 2025-2026 we will NO longer be offering self-study students exams at HKIS.
 If a student decides to self-study, they will need to write the exam at HKEAA.
-(The only exception will be AP Chinese for students in grades 10-12).
+(The only exception will be for students in grades 10-12 who want to take an AP World Language exam because of an acquired proficiency through a past experience or home language.
+These requests must be made with the AP Coordinator).

 Benefits of the AP Program